 Obtaining an International Student Visa

-Depending on nationality and bi-national agreements there is more than one visa or entry option available for exchange/international students.
-These are traditional consular visa, e-visa, passport, national ID, airport visa entries.
+Depending on nationality and bi-national agreements, there is more than one visa or entry option available for exchange/international students.
+These are traditional consular visa, e-Visa, passport, national ID, or airport visa entries.
 Once you have a clear understanding of how you will enter Turkey and what is most convenient for you, you will be able to make your choice.

 See below for a step by step guide for deciding how you will proceed:

 - STUDENTS ARE RECOMMENDED TO TRAVEL TO TURKEY WITH A TOURISTIC e-VISA or VISA EXEMPT VALID PASSPORT if these options are available to them.
-Student Visa obtained at a consulate is NOT RECOMMENDED unless there is no other option available for a student.
-A student visa is a single entry visa, therefore restricts traveling until a student has a residence permit in Turkey.
+A student visa obtained at a consulate is NOT RECOMMENDED unless there is no other option available for a student.
+A student visa is a single entry visa, and therefore restricts traveling until a student has a residence permit in Turkey.
 Most touristic visas are valid for 90 days and allow for multiple entries.

-- Since each incoming international student is required to apply for residence permit in Turkey, they must travel with a VALID PASSPORT.
-Immigration Authorities do not accept any other travel document for residence permit application.
+- Since each incoming international student is required to apply for a residence permit in Turkey, he/she must travel with a VALID PASSPORT.
+Immigration Authorities do not accept any other travel document for the residence permit application.

 - Passports must be valid at least 60 days longer than the duration of the study period.
 The longer, the better.

 - Students with Turkish citizenship or holding a Blue Card are not required to seek visa or residence permit to Turkey.
 Entry with a valid passport is recommended, yet valid Turkish ID’s are also accepted.
 Students with dual citizenships are advised to carry both passports they possess.